rsbivand/ECS530_h22/docs/index.md

 Module 0 is to coordinate participants, and in particular to lets us shape the contents of module III.
 Since an important part of the work will be done before the intensive week, ensuring that everyone is on board matters.

 Modules I and II are "flipped" based on recorded talks, materials and exercises, so interaction prior to the intensive week is to answer immediate questions and discussion topics raised by participants.
+The pre-III slot is to provide opportunities to discuss the individual project/term paper that has to be submitted (in early January 2023, date to be confirmed) for assessment if participants wish to gain ECTS credits - more details in [Project requirements](https://rsbivand.github.io/ECS530_h22/project_report_requirements.html) and [Evaluation guide](https://rsbivand.github.io/ECS530_h22/evaluation_guide.html).

 Course-internal communication will be on Canvas, requiring a login issued after registration.
-Zoom links for I and II will be published on Canvas; for 0, both Canvas and by email for any participants not yet in Canvas.
+Zoom links for I, II and pre-III will be published on Canvas; for 0, both Canvas and by email for any participants not yet in Canvas.

 ### Links to materials: